 - Being more present

 Psychedelic means “that which makes the mind visible”.
-Psychologists and psychiatrists believed that the drugs they studied in the fifties and sixties (especially LSD, psilocybin, and mescaline) brought the subconscious parts to the conscious.
-In this way, one could, for example, see and process repressed feelings and memories.
-What all psychedelic substances have in common is that they induce a classic trip experience at high doses.
-Although they are not addictive, especially when microdosing psychedelics, they pose hardly any risks in healthy people.
+Psychologists and psychiatrists believed that the drugs they studied in the fifties and sixties (especially LSD, psilocybin, and mescaline) brought subconscious parts of ourselves to the conscious mind.
+In this way, one could see and process repressed feelings and memories.
+What all psychedelic substances have in common is that they induce a classic trip experience at high doses, they’re not addictive, and especially when microdosing, they pose hardly any risks in healthy people.

 Positive experiences with microdosing

-To date, there is still a lot of scientific research necessary to understand the working of psychedelics and microdosing specifically.
-Although some claim, microdosing is nothing more than a placebo effect, a large body of anecdotal evidence clearly shows that microdosing leads to physical, mental, and emotional improvement.
-Dr. James Fadiman, an American transpersonal psychologist, has been collecting reports from people around the world since 2010.
-His findings about the numerous positive experiences form the basis of the scientific quest into the world of microdosing.
+Psychedelics, and microdosing in particular, still require a lot of scientific research to fully understand their workings.
+Although some claim microdosing is nothing more than a placebo effect, a large body of anecdotal evidence demonstrates that microdosing can lead to physical, mental, and emotional improvement.
+Since 2010, Dr. James Fadiman, an American transpersonal psychologist, has been collecting microdosing reports from people around the world.
+His findings with numerous positive experiences serve as the foundation for the scientific quest into the world of microdosing.
 It comes as no surprise that he’s often coined “The Father of Microdosing”.

 How does microdosing work?

 What we do know is that psychedelic substances act on the serotonin (5-HT) receptors in our brain.
-Serotonin receptors are found throughout our nervous system and govern many aspects of our being, including our mood, thinking, and bowel movements.
+Serotonin receptors are found throughout our nervous system and govern many aspects of our being, including mood, thinking, and bowel movements.
 Psychedelics bind most effectively to the 5HT-2A receptor, which is one of the receptors involved in learning, memory, and cognition.
-As a result, by consuming only a small amount of the psychedelic substance and avoiding the “classical trip,” the brain can focus solely on the cognitive boost caused by these receptors.
+As a result, when consuming only a microdose of a psychedelic substance and thus avoiding the “classical trip,” it is believed that the brain can focus solely on the cognitive boost caused by these receptors.